idrinth-thalui/core/writings/idrinthFollowerFamilyDossier.md

 ## Calenith

-Calenith should be one of my Great-Great-Great...Great-Nice, not quite sure how many "Great" it already has been.
+Calenith should be one of my Great-Great-Great...Great-Niece, not quite sure how many "Great" it already has been.
 She has contacted me recently about a Bosmer lover of hers.
 I will write back a letter proposing for them to run to Skyrim, where the hold of the Aldmeri Dominion and the Thalmor is relatively weak and I can have a look out for them.